rgilks/writeo/docs/models/feedback.md

 ## Overview

-**T-AES-FEEDBACK** is a multi-task AI model that aims to provide comprehensive essay feedback:
+**AES-FEEDBACK** is a multi-task AI model that aims to provide comprehensive essay feedback:

 **Intended Outputs:**